Your privacy is important to us. Here’s how we protect and respect your details

 We might ask you to participate in assessment days; complete tests or occupational personality profile questionnaires; and/or to attend an interview – or a combination of these.
 Information will be generated by you and by us.
 For example, you might complete a written test or we might take interview notes.
 This information is held by Action for Children.

-- We will provide your email address to the relevant Disclosure Body to enable an application for a Criminal Record check via the DBS, Disclosure Scotland, or Access NI, which will verify your declaration of unspent convictions.
+- Provide your email address to the relevant Disclosure Body to enable an application for a Criminal Record check via the DBS, Disclosure Scotland, or Access NI, which will verify your declaration of unspent convictions.

-- We will contact your referees, using the details you provide as part of the onboarding checks, directly to obtain references
+- Provide details for referees whom we will contact, using the details you provide as part of the onboarding checks, directly to obtain references.

-- We will also ask you to complete a questionnaire about your health.
-This is to establish your fitness to work.
+- Complete a questionnaire about your health.
+This is to establish your fitness to work and where appropriate will be referred to our Occupational Health service.
 This is done through a data processor (please see below).

 - Emergency contact details – so we know who to contact in case you have an emergency at work